hack2skill/Empowering-Investors-Hackathon/README.md

 4. Once the link is entered click the button "Analyse"
 5. Backend will be fired it will take abount 30-40 seconds to return back the results and get populated in the User Interface
 6. Once results are populated you can check various paramters
-7. If wanted head on to the Q&A and ask your own questoin against the video content
+7. If wanted head on to the Q&A and ask your own question against the video content
 8. If you want to provide Q&A Against SEBI Guidelines Then headon to SEBI GUIDELINE section in the same page Note : When Providing your questions Keep your questions relevent to content / video

+#### Backend has been deployed on cloud incorporating multiple services of various domains

 ## What I Learned:
 During the development of the prototype, the most significant learning I had was the immense potential and power of AI-driven and automation in revolutionizing the fin-tech world.
 As the prototype evolved and integrated various elements, I witnessed firsthand how the combination of AI-driven can help in identfying misleading claims, seamless embedding model management integrations could create a highly efficient and effective solution.